tinamelie/evogen-drosophila-genomes/Dore.md

 **Notes**
-Post-trimming short read quality looks good.
-Quality scores are high across the read length, and the base bias at the start is gone.
+Post-trimming quality scores are high across the read length, and the base bias at the start is gone.
 No adapter contamination is present.
 GC content and duplication levels are within expected ranges.

 ### 4b.
 RNA-seq Read QC (Post-trimming)